permasigner/permasigner/README.md

 - [verygenericname](https://github.com/verygenericname) for the ldid downloader and support
 - [superrnovae](https://github.com/superrnovae) for contributing lots of fixes and features
 - the [Procursus Team](https://github.com/ProcursusTeam) for the amazing bootstrap and the ldid fork
+- [Amy](https://github.com/elihwyma) for the Procursus with cache GitHub action from the Sileo Git repository

-and anyone who sent a pull request or issue!
+- anyone who sent a pull request or issue!
 Your contribution helps a lot!

 # Other Stuff
 - [Reddit Post](https://www.reddit.com/r/jailbreak/comments/vqnazh/free_release_permasigner_generate_a_permasigned)